Karenm0633/javascript-basics/trip-planner.md

-# JavaScript Trip Planner
+# Trip Planner
-## It's Time For Vacation!!
+## JS: Prompt
+###### Remixed from the Flatiron School

 <img src="https://s3.amazonaws.com/after-school-assets/giphy.gif" align="right" width="300px" hpsace="10">

 Your job is to build a trip-planner website using both the `alert` and `prompt` functions in JavaScript.
-You will be coding your solution in `js/planner.js`.
-You'll want to have `index.html` open in the browser to test your work.
+You will be coding your solution in a javascript editor such as [jsbin.com/?js,console](http://jsbin.com/?js,console)

 You'll be using the `prompt` function to take in input from your user, and `alert` to relay information back to the user.